 “I’ll bring your coat,” he offered.

-When Jared had left, Caleb’s eyebrows voiced his question almost audibly but she pretended not to understand.
+As Jared left, Caleb’s eyebrows lifted but she pretended not to understand.

 “Warm in here, isn’t it?” she murmured, “Did you like the gamba?”

 “I’d love to catch up sometime.”
 He said softly, ignoring her question.
-“Do I have your permission to text?”
+“May I text you?”

 She nodded and sipped her wine, “I suppose you may.”